fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

       </TabItem>
       </Tabs>

-3. If you have installed the chart in some other namespace than `default`, execute below commands:
+3. If you have installed the chart in some other namespace than the `default`, execute the following commands:

    <Tabs groupId="setup" queryString>
    <TabItem value="aperturectl" label="aperturectl">